 His play was nowhere near the standards that have made him so successful in his chosen sport.

-The weather was quite unpleasantly hot for long sleeve, and the fans could not help but heckle him persistently over his buttoned shirt.
+The weather was quite unpleasantly hot for long sleeves, and the fans could not help but heckle him persistently over his buttoned shirt.

 In his response, however, Mickelson, soon after finishing his first round was quick to put off the hype and criticism.

-Phil also concluded to liking the shirt design in addition to it being incredibly comfortable.
+Phil also concluded to like the shirt design in addition to it being incredibly comfortable.

-Furthermore, Phil added, with the cheeky expression on his face which we have become so familiar with, he thought the shirt complemented his otherwise slightly-overweight (middle-aged) guy look and communicated who he is.
+Furthermore, Phil added, with the cheeky expression on his face that we have become so familiar with, that he thought the shirt complimented his otherwise slightly-overweight (middle-aged) guy look and communicated who he is.

 Inextention, besides labeling it as the best on the market, he also even jokingly suggested that he would “rock the brand until everyone tried it out”.

 Ribbing and mockery aside though, it turns out that Mickelson is rocking the dress shirt in solidarity with a particular sponsor.

 According to ESPN, his decision to wear the Mizzen+Main shirt brand was primarily due to the subsequent rewards of stakes in the firm as well as a lucrative endorsement deal.

 In fact, Phil Mickelson has already penned down his signature to endorse the brand and will reportedly continue wearing the unorthodox shirt while on the golf course, and out of preference also add it to his everyday attire.